wadetb/shellspace/doc/VR.md

 + Move VNC to a .so plugin as an example so others can start to actually write plugins, and so C++ plugins can be fetched via HTTP.

-+ Add Connection: close to the HTTP request.
-(Or just implement multiple requests per connection, haha)

-The browser model for Shellspace over HTTP would be to execute a "shellspace.org/somespace/index.cfg" script file to populate everything.
++ The browser model for Shellspace over HTTP would be to execute a "shellspace.org/somespace/index.cfg" script file to populate everything.

 # Menu